Manuel Margot Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in the league with a collective 10 strikeouts per nine innings.
+- The White Sox pitching staff is first in the league with a collective 10 strikeouts per nine innings.

-- Giolito (1-2) gets the starting nod for the White Sox in his sixth start of the season.
-He's put together a 4.50 ERA in 28 2/3 innings pitched, with 28 strikeouts.
+- Lynn makes the start for the White Sox, his sixth of the season.
+He is 0-3 with a 7.52 ERA and 32 strikeouts through 26 1/3 innings pitched.

-- His most recent appearance was in relief on Monday when the right-hander threw 2/3 innings against the Toronto Blue Jays while allowing hits.
+- His last time out came on Monday against the Toronto Blue Jays, when the righty tossed five innings, surrendering four earned runs while giving up five hits.

+- The 35-year-old has amassed an ERA of 7.52, with 10.9 strikeouts per nine innings, in five games this season.
+Opponents have a .309 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.